 We practically live our lives on our computers – or something with some kind of hard drive.
 This means that our lives stop dead in their tracks when something goes horribly wrong and all the data on our devices is wiped out.
 It doesn’t matter whether you’ve got a business that has lost all of its essential files, or whether you’ve just lost all the contacts and photos – you need the best data recovery services, and you need them fast.

 Data detect is one of the most renowned data recovery companies in Australia.
-We have state-of-the-art data retrieval equipment with branches in Sydney, Brisbane, Melbourne, Perth, Adelaide, and Canberra.
+We have state-of-the-art data retrieval equipment with branches in Sydney, Brisbane, Melbourne, Perth, Adelaide, Canberra, Newcastle and Gold Coast.
 Our expert technicians recover critical data from a wide range of operating systems, storage devices and media, including Windows, Apple, Linux, and USB drives.

 One of the features that make us stand out as a data recovery specialist company is our quick turnaround time, so you don’t have to wait days and days to get your computer up and running again.
 This is particularly important for businesses, as time is money.